-- (a) The School will comply with all tribal, federal, and state, and OSPI recordkeeping requirements including those pertaining to students, governance, and finance. - (b) WIS agrees to maintain all books, records, documents, data and other evidence relating to this Compact, including School administrative and student records.
-WIS will retain such records for a period of six years following the expiration, nonrenewal, or termination of the Compact.
-These records must be subject at all reasonable times to inspection, review or audit by OSPI, personnel duly authorized by the Superintendent, the Office of the State Auditor, and federal and state officials so authorized by statute, regulation or agreement.
-If any litigation, claim or audit is started before the expiration of the six (6) year period, the records must be retained until all litigation, claims, or audit findings involving the records have been resolved.
-The parties will take reasonable steps to reduce or minimize costs imposed by audit and undue interference with school operations.
-OSPI agrees to work with the Office of the State Auditor to identify ways to streamline audits provided for under this section. - 7.
+- agreement.
+If any litigation, claim or audit is started before the expiration of the six (6) year period, the records must be retained until all litigation, claims, or audit findings involving the records have been resolved. - 7.
 Right of Inspection.
-WIS agrees to provide right of access to the School to the Superintendent or any of its officers at all reasonable times, in order to monitor and evaluate compliance under this Compact on behalf of the Superintendent.
-All inspections and evaluations will be performed in such a manner that will not unduly interfere with WIS or School's operations. - 8.
+The School Board agrees to provide right of access to the School to the Superintendent or any of its officers at all reasonable times, in order to monitor and evaluate compliance under this Compact on behalf of the Superintendent.
+All inspections and evaluations will be performed in such a manner that will not unduly interfere with the School Board or School's operations. - 8.
 Student Welfare and Safety.
-WIS agrees that the School will comply with all applicable federal, state, county and city health and safety laws.
-WIS further agrees that (a) it will comply with the safety plan presented in its Final Approved Application, and (b) it will notify the

-Superintendent of any material changes or amendments to the Final Approved Application's discipline plan.

-- 9. Transportation.
-WIS agrees that the School will be responsible for providing students transportation in accordance with tribal, state, and federal law, including, but not limited to, chapter 392-141 WAC (Transportation-State allocation for operations), chapter 392-142 WAC (Transportation-Replacement and depreciation allocation), chapter 392-143 WAC (Transportation-Specifications for school buses), chapter 392-144 WAC (School bus driver qualifications), and chapter 392-145 WAC (Transportation-Operation rules).
-WIS further agrees that (a) it will comply with the transportation plan presented in its Final Approved Application, and (b) it will notify the Superintendent of any material changes or amendments to the Final Approved Application's transportation plan. - 10.
+The School Board agrees that the School will comply with all applicable federal, state, county and city health and safety laws.
+The School Board further agrees that (a) the School will comply with the safety plan presented in its Final Approved Application, and (b) it will notify the Superintendent of any material changes or amendments to the Final Approved Application's discipline plan. - 9.
+Transportation.
+The School Board agrees that the School will be responsible for providing students transportation in accordance with tribal, state, and federal law, including, but not limited to, chapter 392-141 WAC (Transportation-State allocation for operations), chapter 392-142 WAC (Transportation-Replacement and depreciation allocation), chapter 392-143 WAC (Transportation-Specifications for school buses), chapter 392-144 WAC (School bus driver qualifications), and chapter 392-145 WAC (Transportation-Operation rules).
+The School Board further agrees that (a) the School will comply with the transportation plan presented in its Final Approved Application, and (b) it will notify the Superintendent of any material changes or amendments to the Final Approved Application's transportation plan. - 10.
 School Calendar.
-WIS agrees that the School will annually adopt a School calendar with an instructional program that meets the compulsory school attendance requirements of state law, financial guidelines, and state rules, including, but not limited to, RCW 28A.150.220, RCW 28A.225.010, chapter 180-16 WAC (State support of public schools), and chapter 392-410 WAC (Courses of study and equivalencies).
-WIS further agrees that it will notify the Superintendent of any changes or amendments to the School's calendar as presented in the Final Approved Application.
+The School Board agrees that the School will annually adopt a School calendar with an instructional program that meets the compulsory school attendance requirements of state law, financial guidelines, and state rules, including, but not limited to, RCW 28A.
+150.220, RCW 28A.225.010, chapter 180-16 WAC (State support of public schools), and chapter 392-410 WAC (Courses of study and equivalencies).
+The School Board further agrees that it will notify the Superintendent of any changes or amendments to the School's calendar as presented in the Final Approved Application.